 The final option is a condensing water heater, which heats with gas and has a unit capacity of over 55 gallons.
 The tanks are similar to a conventional water heater except they absorb exhaust gases that would typically go out the flue (wasting energy).
 The gases are then blown through a coil that’s located in the base of the unit.
 From here, incoming cold water can absorb a large portion of the heat.

 Hot Water Heater Features

-Besides being knowledgeable about the different types of hot water heaters, you should also be versed on the different features of a hot water heater.
+Besides being knowledgeable about the different types of hot water heaters in Kansas City, you should also be versed on the different features of a hot water heater.
 For one, your warranty will determine how confident you can be with your purchase.
 Some warranties run as low as 3 years, so keep in mind that these heaters may not be the best quality.
 Heaters with longer warranties also tend to have larger elements or burners that make the water heating process faster and thicker insulation to reduce heat loss.
 Don’t be cheap with your water heater or you’ll be replacing it all the time.

 Anti-scale devices (pictured below) reduce the buildup of mineral scale at the bottom of the tank by swirling the water.
 Even though scale can shorten the life of your heater, this may be a pricey investment.
 In addition, you can choose between brass and plastic drain valves, which are situated near the base of the water heater.
 They drain the water heater essentially.
 The brass valves will last longer!
 The glass-linked tanks are designed to slow down corrosion, and digital displays make it easy for you to monitor levels and adjust settings.
 The ability to adjust electric/heat-pump hybrid water heaters means you can set a vacation mode.
 In this mode, your heater will use just the heat pump for added efficiency while you’re gone.